launchableinc/cli/docs/test-runners/ant.md

 </project>
 ```

-You can remove `launchable-remainder.txt` related part after we've let you know that the model is sufficiently trained.
+You can remove the `launchable-remainder.txt` related parts after we've let you know that the model is sufficiently trained.
 Once you do this, make sure to continue running the full test suite at some stage.
 Run `launchable record build` and `launchable record tests` for those runs to continually train the model.

 ## Recording test results